tripthefan/Nico/data/nlu.md

 - what does levi do
 - what is levi
 - Who is Levi?
+- who is Levi?

 ## intent:ttf_trin
 - who is trinity
 - what does trinity do
 - what is trinity
+- who is Trinity
+- who is trinity?

 ## intent:ttf_sam
 - who is sam